 Wherever and whenever we’re needed

-In addition to our core veterinary and education work, SPANA also operates veterinary outreach and emergency programmes.
+In addition to our core veterinary and education work, SPANA also operates veterinary and education outreach programmes.

 Click the map markers below to read more about our current veterinary outreach projects.

 Aims: To improve both infant mortality and equine welfare in rural areas.